Adzz/playing_with_react/README.md

 ## Js

 JavaScript/JSX/React is linted with [ES Lint](http://eslint.org/).
 We should aim to follow [Airbnb's styleguide](https://github.com/airbnb/javascript/tree/master/react) as we implement their [eslint config](https://www.npmjs.com/package/eslint-config-airbnb).
-Currently test files are excluded from linting, which doesn't mean you can go mad there, it's just we haven't had time to configure the linter for them.
-Feel free to have a crack.
+We can add files to exclude form linting in the `.eslintignore`.
+The npm scrip `js-lint` runs with the `--fix` flag, which has a limited ability to fix some of the linting issues automatically.

 ### CSS